+You believe that there is always more to learn.
 You have an insatiable thirst for knowledge.
 You seek in-depth information instead of a broad variety of topics.
 You gather and retain substantial knowledge in multiple areas.
 You find pure enjoyment in the sheer act of immersing yourself in something new.

 You have an insatiable thirst for knowledge, but not at a superficial level.
 This thirst is all about exploring the depths and intricacies of a particular subject; you’ll pursue this goal until you are viewed as an expert in your subject area.